-The Basics of Becoming a Rehabilitation Counselor
+The Basics of the Rehabilitation Counselor Profession

 They enroll clients in career training, locate resources for them, and monitor their progress.
 They may help in the identification of barriers to employment such as inflexible schedules.
 Or they may collaborate with a client’s family to implement behavioral and social goals.